liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

     </f:view>

-Now that we have discussed the `LiferayFacesContext`, Liferay Faces Portal components, Liferay Faces Portal theme integration, and Liferay Language Portlet Integration, let's move on to the Migration Guide which explains how to migrate projects which utilize the PortletFaces bridge to utilize the Liferay Faces bridge.
+Now that we have discussed the `LiferayFacesContext`, Liferay Faces Portal theme integration, and Liferay language integration, let's learn what UI components are available to use from Liferay Faces Alloy.

-In the next section, we'll briefly look at Liferay Faces Alloy.

 ## Leveraging AlloyUI Components with Liferay Faces Alloy [](id=liferay-faces-alloy-liferay-portal-6-2-dev-guide-04-en)